-4VAC50-20-101.
-General permit requirements for low hazard potential impounding structures.
+4VAC50-20-101 General permit requirements for low hazard potential impounding structures.

-Any impounding structure owner whose registration statement is approved by the board will receive the following permit and shall comply with the requirements in it.
-If the failure of a low hazard potential impounding structure is not expected to cause loss of human life or economic damage to any property except property owned by the owner, the owner may follow the special criteria established for certain low hazard impounding structures in accordance with 4VAC50-20-51 in lieu of coverage under the general permit.

-General Permit No.: Dam Safety 1

-Effective Date: (Date of Issuance of Coverage)

-Expiration Date: (6 years following Date of Issuance of Coverage)

-GENERAL PERMIT FOR OPERATION OF A LOW HAZARD POTENTIAL IMPOUNDING STRUCTURE

-In compliance with the provisions of the Dam Safety Act and attendant regulations, owners of an impounding structure covered by this permit are authorized to operate and maintain a low hazard potential impounding structure.
-The owner shall be subject to the following requirements as set forth herein.

-- 1. The spillway design of the owner's impounding structure shall be able to safely pass a 100-year flood.
-When appropriate, the spillway design flood requirement may be further reduced to the 50-year flood in accordance with an incremental damage analysis conducted by the owner's engineer. - 2.
-The owner shall develop and maintain an emergency preparedness plan in accordance with 4VAC50-20-177.
-The owner shall update and resubmit the emergency preparedness plan immediately upon becoming aware of necessary changes to keep the plan workable. - 3.
-The owner shall perform an annual inspection of the impounding structure.
-The owner shall maintain such records and make them available to the department upon request.
-The department also shall conduct inspections as necessary in accordance with 4VAC50-20-180. - 4.
-The owner shall ensure that the impounding structure is properly and safely maintained and operated and shall have the following documents available for inspection upon request of the department: - a.
-An operating plan and schedule including narrative on the operation of control gates and spillways and the impoundment drain; - b.
-For earthen embankment impounding structures, a maintenance plan and schedule for the embankment, principal spillway, emergency spillway, low-level outlet, impoundment area, downstream channel, and staff gages; and - c.
-For concrete impounding structures, a maintenance plan and schedule for the upstream face, downstream face, crest of dam, galleries, tunnels, abutments, spillways, gates and outlets, and staff gages.

-Impounding structure owners shall not permit growth of trees and other woody vegetation and shall remove any such vegetation from the slopes and crest of embankments and the emergency spillway area, and within a distance of 25 feet from the toe of the embankment and abutments of the dam.

-- 5. The owner shall file a dam break inundation zone map developed in accordance with 4VAC50-20-54 with the department and with the offices with plat and plan approval authority or zoning responsibilities as designated by the locality for each locality in which the dam break inundation zone resides. - 6.
-The owner shall notify the department immediately of any change in circumstances that would cause the impounding structure to no longer qualify for coverage under the general permit.
-In the event of a failure or an imminent failure of the impounding structure, the owner shall immediately notify the local emergency services coordinator, the Virginia Department of Emergency Management, and the department.
-The department shall take actions in accordance with B§ 10.1-608 or 10.1-609 of the Code of Virginia, depending on the degree of hazard and the imminence of failure caused by the unsafe condition.
+365 Any impounding structure owner whose registration statement is accepted by the 366 Board will receive the following permit and shall comply with the requirements in it.
+If 367 the failure of a low hazard potential impounding structure is not expected to cause loss of 368 human life or economic damage to any property except property owned by the owner, the 369 owner may follow the special criteria established for certain low hazard impounding 370 structures in accordance with 4VAC50-20-51 in lieu of coverage under the general 371 permit.
+372 373 General Permit No.: Dam Safety 1 374 Effective Date: (Date of Issuance of Coverage) 375 Expiration Date: (6 years following Date of Issuance of Coverage) 376 GENERAL PERMIT FOR OPERATION OF A LOW HAZARD POTENTIAL 377 IMPOUNDING STRUCTURE 378 379 In compliance with the provisions of the Dam Safety Act and attendant 380 regulations, owners of an impounding structure covered by this permit are authorized to 381 operate and maintain a low hazard potential impounding structure.
+The owner shall be 382 subject to the following requirements as set forth herein.
+383 A. The owner shall ensure that the impounding structure is engineered to pass a 384 flood resulting from a 100-year flood.
+When appropriate, the spillway design flood requirement may be further reduced to the 50-year flood in accordance with an 385 386 incremental damage analysis.
+B. The owner shall develop and maintain a simplified emergency preparedness 387 388 plan that provides: 389 a.
+Name and location information for the impounding structure; 390 b.
+Name of owner and operator and associated contact information; c.
+Contact information for relevant emergency responders; 391 392 d.
+Procedures for notifying downstream property owners or occupants; and 393 e.
+Identification of any downstream roadways that would be impacted by a failure.
+394 The owner shall update and resubmit the simplified emergency preparedness plan 395 immediately upon becoming aware of necessary changes to keep the plan workable.
+396 C. The owner shall perform an annual inspection of the impounding structure.
+397 The owner shall maintain such records and make them available to the department upon 398 request.
+399 D. The owner shall file a dam break inundation map with the department and with 400 the offices with plat and plan approval authority or zoning responsibilities as designated 401 by the locality for each locality in which the dam break inundation zone resides in.
+402 E. The owner shall notify the department immediately of any change in 403 circumstances that would cause the impounding structure to no longer qualify for coverage under the general permit.
+In the event of a failure or an imminent failure at the 404 405 impounding structure, the owner shall immediately notify the local emergency services 406 coordinator, the Department of Emergency Management, and the Department.
+The 407 Department shall take actions in accordance with § 10.1-608 or 10.1-609, depending on 408 the degree of hazard and the imminence of failure caused by the unsafe condition.